Syipmong/syipmong/README.md

 - Expense Tracker - A management tool for monitoring and managing of users expenses
 - Yeep Programming Language - An interpreted Programming language with Functions and OOP
+- NXDI Website - A software And Programming Development Company based in Nigeria
+- Open School - An Open-source School with features of google meet and classroom combined and more